 Instructions

-- Spread tempeh on a baking sheet lined with foil or parchment paper for easy cleanup.
-Spread the tempeh on the baking sheet, avoiding any overlap.
+- Spread tempeh on a large rimmed baking sheet lined with parchment paper for easy cleanup.
 Bake for 25 minutes, tossing once halfway through.

-- Meanwhile, prepare the Peanut-Ginger Sauce by combining peanut butter, soy sauce, maple syrup, lime juice (or vinegar), chili garlic sauce, and ginger in a small bowl; stir with a whisk.
+- Meanwhile, prepare the Peanut-Ginger Sauce by combining peanut butter, soy sauce, maple syrup, lime juice (or vinegar), chili-garlic sauce, and ginger in a medium-size bowl; stir with a whisk.

 - Remove tempeh from the oven and toss it in 3 Tbsp. of the Peanut-Ginger Sauce (reserve remaining).
-Place tempeh back in the oven and bake for another 5 minutes.
+Place tempeh back in the oven and bake for 5 more minutes.

 - Remove tempeh from the oven and transfer to a serving platter.
-Drizzle with remaining Peanut-Ginger Sauce.
-Serve over rice, rice noodles, cauliflower rice, or your sides of choice.
+Spoon remaining Peanut-Ginger Sauce overtop.
+Serve with your sides of choice.

 This recipe is RIDICULOUS!!!
 I will never prepare tempeh any other way way ever.
 The sauce is a real 12/10.
 I will be making this monthly!! ⭐️ ⭐️ I paired it with brown rice mai fun noodles, Bok choy and a broccoli & carrot slaw.